kalpeshkumawat/CurrentLocation/README.md

 }

-1. Get current location :-
+**1. Get current location :-**

    getLocation(IFetchLocation iFetchLocationObj);

-2. You can get a one-time location or continues(by Distance or Time or Both) location;
+**2. You can get a one-time location or continues(by Distance or Time or Both) location:-**

   getLocation(boolean isContinuesLocation, float distanceInterval, long timeInterval, IFetchLocation iFetchLocationObj);

-3. Please Stop location when you try to get continues location
+**3. Please Stop location when you try to get continues location:-**

   stopLocationTracking();

-4. Add below code in Root Activity  when you access location in the fragment:
+**4. Add below code in Root Activity  when you access location in the fragment:-**

     @Override